-- 8. Personal Use of Lehi City Property.
+8. Personal Use of Lehi City Property.
 Employees shall not utilize Lehi City property for personal use or for use in non-city activities such as personal business, home projects, etc. Employees shall not borrow city equipment or use city services for any type of personal use or personal gain.
+Additionally, employees shall not utilize the city's relationship with vendors or other organizations for the ordering of supplies, equipment, services, or other commodities for non-city use, such as procuring office supplies, automotive parts or services, landscaping materials, construction supplies, or any other parts or services.

+a.
+Postage Meters.
+No employee shall be allowed to use Lehi City owned postage metering machines at any time for posting and mailing of any material of a non-city nature.

+9. Time Cards
-Additionally, employees shall not utilize the city's relationship with vendors or other organizations for the ordering of supplies, equipment, services, or other commodities for non-city use, such as procuring office supplies, automotive parts or services, landscaping materials, construction supplies, or any other parts or services. - A. Postage Meters.
-No employee shall be allowed to use Lehi City owned postage metering machines at any time for posting and mailing of any material of a non-city nature. - 9.
-Time Cards. - A. All hourly employees of Lehi City subject to FLSA regulations are required to maintain an accurate and legible record of all their hours worked for Lehi City on time cards. - B. All salaried employees not subject to FLSA regulations are required to maintain an accurate and legible time card of all leave hours used.
-A time card shall be turned in, even if no leave time is used during the pay period.

-- C. Time cards will be signed and dated by the employee, and forwarded to the City Administrator, or designee, as directed for review and payment. - 10.
+- a.
+All hourly employees of Lehi City subject to FLSA regulations are required to maintain an accurate and legible record of all their hours worked for Lehi City on time cards. - b.
+All salaried employees not subject to FLSA regulations are required to maintain an accurate and legible time card of all leave hours used.
+A time card shall be turned in, even if no leave time is used during the pay period. - c.
+Time cards will be signed and dated by the employee, and forwarded to the City Administrator, or designee, as directed for review and payment. - 10.
 Credit Cards.
 Lehi City credit cards shall be used for official business only, and shall not be used for the personal convenience of an employee. - 11.
 Non-City Activities.
 Lehi City employees shall not use Lehi City owned property in support of outside interests and activities.
+Specifically, an employee who is involved in an outside - 12.
+Activity such as a civic organization, church organization, committee unrelated to Lehi City business, public office, or service club, shall: - a.
+Pursue the non-City activity on the employee's own time. - b.
+Pursue the non-City activity away from Lehi City offices. - c.
+Discourage any phone, mail or visitor contact related to the non-City interest at Lehi City offices. - d.
+Arrange for annual leave or compensatory time off in advance to pursue the non-City interest during business hours.

+13. Political Activity

-Specifically, an employee who is involved in an outside - 12. activity such as a civic organization, church organization, committee unrelated to Lehi City business, public office, or service club, shall: - A. Pursue the non-City activity on the employee's own time. - B. Pursue the non-City activity away from Lehi City offices. - C. Discourage any phone, mail or visitor contact related to the non-City interest at Lehi City offices. - D. Arrange for annual leave or compensatory time off in advance to pursue the non-City interest during business hours. - 13.
-Political Activity. - A. An employee shall not be coerced to support a political activity, whether funds or time are involved. - B. An employee shall not engage in political activity during work hours, unless on approved leave. - C. An employee shall not use Lehi City owned equipment, supplies or resources, and other attendant expenses (diskettes, paper, computer online and access charges, etc.) when engaged in political activity. - D. An employee shall not use, discriminate in favor of or against, any person or applicant for employment based on political activities. - E. An employee shall not use the employee's title or position while engaging in political activity. - 14.
-Secondary Employment. - A. Lehi City employment is primary. - i.
-Employment with Lehi City shall be the employee's primary employment.
-Lehi City employees are permitted to engage in secondary or outside employment under the following guidelines.
-Outside employment must not be of a type that would reasonably give rise to criticism or suspicion of conflicting interests or duties.
+- a.
+An employee shall not be coerced to support a political activity, whether funds or time are involved. - b.
+An employee shall not engage in political activity during work hours, unless on approved leave. - c.
+An employee shall not use Lehi City owned equipment, supplies or resources, and other attendant expenses (diskettes, paper, computer online and access charges, etc.) when engaged in political activity. - d.
+An employee shall not use, discriminate in favor of or against, any person or applicant for employment based on political activities. - e.
+An employee shall not use the employee's title or position while engaging in political activity.

+14. Secondary Employment

+a.
+Lehi City employment is primary.